The "New Doctoral Program Timeline for Cohorts 2017 Forward" and "Current Doctoral Program Overview" offers a snapshot overview of the program.

-If a student fails all or part of the Written Examination, the student will have one opportunity to retake the examination in September.
+If a student fails all or part of the Written Examination, the student will have one opportunity to retake the examination before the beginning of fall semester.
 Failure of all or part of the retake will result in dismissal from the Graduate Program.
 If the student passes the retake he/she will submit a Preliminary Dissertation Abstract to the committee no later than September 15; sit for the oral examination no later than October 1, and submit the Final Dissertation Proposal no later than November 15.

 The Preliminary Dissertation Abstract

-The Preliminary Dissertation Abstract (10 pages) must be approved by committee members and submitted to the department by 15 April of Year Three of graduate study (note that prospectus may be revised and resubmitted to committee between 15 April deadline and examination date).
+The Preliminary Dissertation Abstract (10 pages) must be approved by committee members and submitted to the department by 15 April of the third year of graduate school.
+(Note that this abstract may be revised and resubmitted to committee between 15 April deadline and the Oral Examination date.)

-This genuinely should be a preliminary abstract, which presents the student’s dissertation project in the most precise terms available at this stage.
+This should be a preliminary abstract that presents the student’s dissertation project in the most precise terms available at this stage.

 The student will draw on the experiences of focusing the exam lists and writing the exam essays, linking the abstract closely to the development of ideas fostered by those earlier stages of the process.

-The abstract will concentrate on argument, intervention in the field, research plans, and analytic methodology.
-A list of chapters may be appended, but the abstract should not be dominated by detailed chapter descriptions.
+The abstract will concentrate on argument, intervention in the field, research plans, and methodology.
+Although a list of chapters may be appended, the abstract should not be dominated by detailed chapter descriptions.

 The abstract has two purposes:

-to distill the student's thoughts about the dissertation
+To distill the student's plans for the dissertation.

-If the student passes the Written Examination, the two-hour Oral Examination will take place during the first two weeks of May, Year Three.
-A High Honors Pass may be awarded to a student whose performance on all parts of the Comprehensive Examination merits such distinction.
+If the student passes the Written Examination, the two-hour Oral Examination will take place during the first two weeks of May in the third year.